Native American self-determination: Leaders

 A renewal of Indian activism since the 1960s saw the rise of a new generation of leaders.
 Public protests created publicity for their cause, such as the occupation of Alcatraz and Mount Rushmore, the Wounded Knee Incident, and other examples of American Indians uniting to change their relationship with the United States government.
 Strong Indian leaders traveled across America to try to add unification to the Indian cause.
 The leaders arose in different fields, starting independent newspapers, promoting educational independence, working to reclaim lands, and to enforce treaty rights.
 Another campaign occurred in the Pacific Northwest as Billy Frank, Jr. and Hank Adams fought for native treaty fishing rights.
 The result was a Native American force which fought for change throughout a wide variety of interconnected social spheres.

 Education

+Richard Oakes

+A member of the St Regis Mohawks of Akwesasne, NY he led the occupation of Alcatraz along with Denis Turner, a member of the Rincon Band of Luiseño Indians and others.
+He was instrumental in creating the first ever American Indian studies program at San Francisco State University.
+He was murdered by a white supremacist while volunteering at summer camp in Northern California for Native youth.

 Allan Yazzie

 For decades since the late 19th century, Native Americans were forced to send their children to boarding schools where they were made to speak and write in English only, and to learn the majority culture and Christian religion.
 Native Americans wanted to teach their children their own values and cultures.
 In the 1960s, Allan Yazzie (Navajo) proposed creation of a Navajo school to be built on the tribe's land in Arizona and operated by the tribe.
 The project was called the Rough Rock Demonstration School, and it was to administered solely by the Navajo Indians (without BIA oversight.)
 Although many politicians thought that the school would fail immediately, it prevailed.
 It became a strong sign of Indian self-determination and success.
 In 1968, the Navajo established the first tribal college, to be followed by other tribes developing similar tribal colleges on their own reservations.